 05 No sooner had Shaykh Rabīʿ bin Hādī (رحمه الله) passed away, literally on the same day, we started seeing a race, a competition, as to who is declared the new “Imām of al-Jarḥ wal-Taʿdīl”, the “Khalīfah”, (successor), as if this was a new position, a vacancy that Imām al-Albānī created when he said what he said over a quarter of a century ago, a position that has to be filled and can’t remain empty.
 All of a sudden, people from different lands, started saying that this person in Algeria, or that person in Yemen, or that person in Saudi is the new “Imām of al-Jarḥ wal-Taʿdīl”, as if this is an official post, or something inherited or passed on, or a vacancy that needs to be filled, without which Salafiyyah is incomplete can't continue.

 We have read the words of Shaykh Rabīʿ above in rejection of these types of affairs, and it seems as if these people did not learn anything from the Shaykh’s balanced methodology and his humility, and have already started, straight away, to enter into the very exaggeration that he despised and warned against.
 Hence, those who fall into this are of types.
-Either, they fall into exaggeration, out of emotions and sentiments, intending good, and hence, they don't truly understand the way of Shaykh Rabīʿ and his insight and wisdom in these affairs.
-Or they are people who intend harm for the daʿwah, through these types of exaggerations.
+Either, they fall into exaggeration, out of emotions and sentiments, intending good, and they have not appreciated Shaykh Rabīʿ's insight and wisdom in these affairs.
+Or maybe they are people who intend harm for the daʿwah, through these types of exaggerations.

 06 As for the truth, then it is that everyone who speaks with truth, with evidence, and who disparaged, criticised or evaluated, with evidence, with integrity, and who established proofs and evidences, devoid of doubts and uncertainties, then his speech is taken and accepted.
 There are many people of knowledge, many shaykhs, and likewise students in their own lands, who abide by these principles and this methodology in criticising and evaluating individuals, callers and groups, being guided in that by the senior scholars, and following their way.
 Whoever abides by this methodology, then it is accepted from him, and all of this is upon the foundations of honesty, integrity and justice, free of motives and desires.